Pack smart, look chic & stay organized on your travels

 It’s only when I try things on, exactly as I will wear them, that I remember to bring everything.
 If I am bringing the potato sack that needs the wide belt, I will have the belt.

 It also makes getting dressed on the trip much more relaxing.
 Some people even take photos of their outfits.
-That’s packing 2.0 – I’m not there yet.
-Although I do occasionally take photos when I am deciding whether I like an outfit or not (as below).
+That’s packing 2.0, and I’ve begun experimenting with this.
+I like to take photos when I am deciding whether I like an outfit or not (as below).

 Pack Hack 2 - Try Everything On